Packers Set Visit With Quarterback Drew Lock

 — ProFootballTalk (@ProFootballTalk) April 15, 2019

-The Packers are coming off a subpar 2018 season, during which the team finished 6-9-1, after they were 7-9 the year before.
+The Packers are coming off a subpar 2018 season, during which the team finished 6-9-1, after they went 7-9 the year before.
 It marked the Packers’ first back-to-back losing seasons since 1990 and 1991, which were the two years prior to Favre’s arrival.
 Mike McCarthy, the team’s coach for 13 years, was fired by the team during the season, and Matt LaFleur was named the team’s new head coach after the season.